Magnetic materials and magnetic fields are all around us, but it may come as a surprise to you that the headphones you’re wearing have magnets, too!

 First off, because this article is about magnets, let’s talk about this oddly shaped magnet and its poles.

-In order to produce the most efficient and effective magnetic field for coil movement, the magnetic structure must have its north pole to the interior of the cylindrical coil and the south pole to the exterior of the cylindrical coil.
+To produce the most efficient and effective magnetic field for coil movement, the magnetic structure must have its north pole to the interior of the cylindrical coil and the south pole to the exterior of the cylindrical coil.

 The coil itself must have just enough room to move back and forth within a cutaway.
 Too much distance between the coil and the magnet will reduce the effectiveness of the magnetic “pushing and pulling” of the coil and diaphragm.